GHRS Cash-Secured Put Strategy

 GHRS (GH Research PLC), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-GH Research PLC, a clinical-stage biopharmaceutical company, engages in developing various therapies for the treatment of psychiatric and neurological disorders.
-The company focuses on developing 5-Methoxy-N,N-Dimethyltryptamine (5-MeO-DMT) therapies for the treatment of patients with treatment-resistant depression (TRD).
-Its lead program is GH001, an inhalable 5-MeO-DMT product candidate that has completed two Phase 1 clinical trials and Phase 1/2 clinical trial in patients with TRD.
-The company also develops GH002, an injectable 5-MeO-DMT product candidate; and GH003, an intranasal 5-MeO-DMT product candidate, which are in preclinical development trials with a focus on psychiatric and neurological disorders.
-GH Research PLC was incorporated in 2018 and is based in Dublin, Ireland.
+GH Research PLC is a clinical-stage biopharmaceutical firm dedicated to creating novel therapies for psychiatric and neurological conditions.
+The company primarily concentrates on developing 5-Methoxy-N,N-Dimethyltryptamine (5-MeO-DMT) treatments, specifically targeting patients with treatment-resistant depression (TRD).
+Its most advanced program is GH001, an inhalable 5-MeO-DMT product candidate that has successfully completed two Phase 1 clinical trials and a subsequent Phase 1/2 clinical trial in TRD patients.
+Additionally, GH Research is developing GH002, an injectable 5-MeO-DMT candidate, and GH003, an intranasal 5-MeO-DMT candidate.
+Both GH002 and GH003 are currently in preclinical development, with a focus on their potential applications in various psychiatric and neurological disorders.
+Founded in 2018, GH Research PLC is headquartered in Dublin, Ireland.

 What is a cash-secured put on GHRS?